Renewing your retirement visa in Thailand: what are the legal requirements in 2025?

 Bank deposit

-To renew the visa, the applicant must have deposited a minimum of 800,000 Thai baths in a local bank account for at least two months prior to the application.
-Once the Thai retirement visa has been renewed, the balance must not fall below 400,000 baths for the following three months.
-This condition is designed to ensure that the applicant has sufficient financial resources to support himself without having to turn to unauthorized professional activities.
+To renew the visa, the applicant must have at least 800,000 Thai baht in a local bank account for two months before applying.
+After renewal, the balance must stay above 400,000 baht for the next three months.
+This ensures the applicant has enough financial resources and does not rely on unauthorized work.

 Monthly income

-Another option is for the applicant to present proof of monthly income of at least THB 65,000, usually in the form of a pension certificate issued by the embassy or consulate of his or her country of origin.
-It is important to note that some embassies no longer provide this type of document, in which case the applicant must show bank statements indicating regular deposits corresponding to the required amount.
+Another option is for the applicant to provide proof of a monthly income of at least THB 65,000.
+This is usually a pension certificate issued by the embassy or consulate of their country.
+Note that some embassies no longer issue this document.
+In such cases, the applicant must show bank statements with regular deposits matching the required amount.

 Combination of both